matedev/kampuskamari-sb/README.md

-# Kampuskamari sitbuild with Foundation
+# Kampuskamari sitebuild with Foundation